 Why?

 A good rule of thumb is 6 weeks before your first frost date, which will - depending on your location - most likely be sometime in September.
-At the very latest, your peony should be nestled in it's new location before the first frost.
+At the very latest, your peony should be nestled in its new location before the first frost.

-How to Transplant a Peony
+How to Transplant Peonies

 These steps apply to herbaceous peonies only, tree peonies (p. suffruticosa) should never be pruned back to the ground and can't be divided.

-- The day before you plan on transplanting your peony, water it thoroughly (something I didn't do, check out the dry soil in the photo below 🙁
+- The day before you plan on transplanting your peony, water it thoroughly

 - Cut the foliage of your peony down to a couple of inches

-6. Place the peony plant(s) in the prepared and amended hole(s).
-Backfill the hole and cover loosely with soil/ compost mix.
-Make sure the "eyes" are covered no deeper than 2 Inches, if you burry them any deeper you won't have any blooms the following year.
+- Hold the peony tubers in the prepared and amended hole close to the surface of the soil.
+Backfill the hole with soil/ compost mix.
+Make sure the "eyes" are covered no deeper than 2 Inches, if you bury them any deeper you won't have any blooms the following year.

-7. Water thoroughly
+- Water thoroughly

 Pest and Diseases